organisciak/dissertation/document/3_typology.md

 crowdsourcing when there is a client, usually a corporate client, they do not consider the wider space of creative crowdsourcing tasks.

-#### Generative vs. Reactive
+\marginnote{Generative vs. Reactive}

-Another view that touches on the nature of the contribution is *generative* versus *reactive*.
+\newthought{Another view that touches on the nature of the contribution is *generative* versus *reactive*}.
 In the former, new intellectual products are created.
 With reactive work, the work is a reaction or interpretation of an existing information object: reviews, ratings, encoding.